 - Select from the source list to export your data.

 - Click .
-You can save the file format as .xlsx or .csv.
-See a note on this below.
+You can save the file format as XLSX or CSV.
+For more information, see the note on exports below.

 - Click Open the file to access it and apply your changes as needed.

 - Save and close the file.

 - Back on the app, click .
 If you closed the app or are not ready to make the changes, just access the session again from Recent sessions.